interplaynetary/p2p-template/README.md

 ### Here's how it works:

-1. One's Recognition is one's acknowledgment of *contributions towards one's own self-actualization*, and is always a *share* of one's *total-recognition*.
+1. One's **Recognition** is one's acknowledgment of *contributions towards one's own self-actualization*, and is always a *share* of one's *total-recognition*.

-2. One's Total-Recognition is always *100%*.
+2. One's **Total-Recognition** is always *100%*.

-3. Mutual Recognition between you and someone else is the *smaller* of these two values: *their share of your total-recognition, and your share of their total-recognition.*
+3. **Mutual Recognition** between you and someone else is the *smaller* of these two values: *their share of your total-recognition, and your share of their total-recognition.*
     - For example: If you are 50% of my total-recognition, and I am 10% of your total-recognition, our mutual-recognition is 10%, the minimum of the both.
       - *Taking the minimum of both shares ensures reciprocity in proportion.*

-Surplus flows through *mutual-recognition of mutual-contribution*.
+**Surplus** flows through *mutual-recognition of mutual-contribution*.

-4. Your Share of Anyone's Surplus equals *your mutual recognition with them, divided by the sum of all mutual recognition values between them and everyone they recognize.*
+4. Your Share of Anyone's **Surplus-Distribution** equals *your mutual recognition with them, divided by the sum of all mutual recognition values between them and everyone they recognize.*
     - For example: If we have 10% of mutual-recognition, and you are my only mutual-relationship, you would have 100% of my total-mutual-recognition (100% of my surplus-distribution).
 If I have two mutual-relationships each with 10% mutual-recognition, each would have 50% of my total-mutual-recognition (50% of my surplus-distribution).

+5. Distribute Surplus:
-INSERT HOUSING EXAMPLE?
+- INSERT HOUSING EXAMPLE?

-USE IT TO EXPLAIN HOW RESOURCES SIMPLY FLOW TO WHERE THEY ARE NEEDED?
+- USE IT TO EXPLAIN HOW RESOURCES SIMPLY FLOW TO WHERE THEY ARE NEEDED?

 <details>